a-b-street/docs/book/src/software/ungap_the_map/user_guide.md

 ![](../../project/retrospective/edit_roads.gif)

-## Planning a route
+## Planning a trip

 Use this mode to plan a cycling trip.
 Just click the map to add waypoints, or drag the waypoints to adjust.

 <!-- gif of doing everything here -->

-### Saving routes
+### Saving trips

-You can name each route, then save it.
-This is useful to define "test cases" for evaluating how well the bike network serves the route.
-The sample routes could be based on your own commute, or trips you know are common -- like from a university to the popular night-life district.
+You can name each trip, then save it.
+This is useful to define "test cases" for evaluating how well the bike network serves the trip.
+The sample trips could be based on your own commute, or trips you know are common -- like from a university to the popular night-life district.

 ### Preferences